lewinkoon/dotfiles/readme.md

 # Archlinux dotfiles

 These are the dotfiles for my custom archlinux based desktop.
-It contains configuration scripts for popular program in linux environment.
+It contains configuration files for popular programs in linux environment.

+### ⚙️ Configuration files

 - **[Alacritty](https://github.com/alacritty/alacritty)** : modern terminal emulator that comes with sensible defaults
 - **[Bspwm](https://github.com/baskerville/bspwm)** : tiling window manager that represents windows as the leaves of a full binary tree